-The parents of children with disabilities have the opportunity to participate actively in the educational decision-making process.
+The parents of children with disabilities can participate actively in the educational decision-making process.
 Unfortunately, some children with disabilities do not have parents who can fulfill this very important role, thus leaving their educational planning solely to a representative.
 Federal law, the IDEA, Georgia Rules, regulations, and minimum standards require that an individual must be appointed by the district as a surrogate parent to make decisions regarding the FAPE of a child with a disability.